Unity-Technologies/com.unity.multiplayer.docs/docs/learn/listenserverhostarchitecture.md

 * A relay server knows when the host client disconnects and can inform the other clients or start a host migration process.

 Disadvantages:

-* A relay server costs money.
-* The round trip times for packet exchange may be higher because they have to go through the relay server instead of to the other client directly.
+A relay server costs money, and the round trip times for packet exchange may be higher because they have to go through the relay server instead of being sent directly to the other client.

 ### NAT Punch-through